Knight CEO plays down deal talk

 "To that end, our board of directors and management team regularly consider opportunities that are potentially strategic or collaborative in nature to enhance shareholder value and improve our offering to clients," Knight CEO Tom Joyce said in a note to employees on Saturday, seen by Reuters.
 The talks were first reported by the Wall Street Journal.

-In October, Knight posted a third-quarter loss of $389.9 million (243.2 million pounds).
+In October, Knight posted a third-quarter loss of $389.9 million.
 But Joyce said the company was better capitalized than it was before the glitch - a point he reiterated in the memo to employees.

 "Given our recapitalization, rapid client re-engagement and rebound in trade volumes, there is no need for Knight to pursue a partnership, transaction or any other undertaking," he said.
 "We would only move forward with such an initiative if it makes strategic sense for our shareholders and our business."